jcpenuela/ds03/README.md

 ## Running script

 You can run the code in `run_analysis.R` within RStudio or from a R console.
 There are no neccesary any parameters to execute the script.
+The working directory in RStudio must be the directory where you hold the `UCI HAR Dataset` directory.
+If not, the sript will download the dataset from internet.

+> #### Beware for internet consumption
+> the script will download dataset from internet if data are not in the same directory

 ### Running within RStudio